Jack Scalia: Operation American Spirit

-In 2007 Scalia co-founded Operation American Spirit with Edra Blixseth.
+In 2007 Scalia co-founded Operation American Spirit with Edra Blixseth, now Scalia.
 The charity was founded to raise awareness and funding for severely injured troops and their families.
-In a press conference Scalia stated he started the charity in hopes of raising one hundred million dollars for wounded veterans.

 The group organized two 1,500-mile bike rides which took place in 2007 and 2008.
 The rides took place along the West Coast and were intended to raise both awareness and charitable funds for wounded veterans.
 The tours made stops to interact with veterans at VA hospitals.
-The group claimed to have raised $88,937 in 2007 and $14,490 in 2008 according to tax filings, though no charitable recipients were ever revealed.
-According to a July 3, 2011 report by the New York Post, the IRS revoked the tax-exempt status from the "9-11-01 Lest We Forget" charitable group for failing to file a tax return in its decade of existence.
-That same year the Operation American Spirit charity was suspended by California authorities because of lapses in paying taxes and fees.

-Scalia was not the financial chair of the non-profits and told the Post he "couldn't remember who received the money collected" by the fundraising effort.
-His lawyer, Dennis Holahan, mentioned two charities which benefited.
-No legal recourse has been taken against Scalia, who has maintained his innocence.
-Co-founder and former billionaire Tim Blixseth, however, found himself in trouble with the law on projects outside of the charity.

 Coalition to Salute America's Heroes

 In 2009, while filming The Black Tulip, Scalia spent time visiting servicemen and women.
 Since then he has been a host or speaker for various events on different military bases.
 He is currently an ambassador for the Coalition to Salute America's Heroes.
 The Coalition is a 501(c)(3) charity dedicated to making the lives of wounded veterans returning home to be better prepared for the challenges that lie ahead.

 Scalia continues to serve warriors everywhere, including participating in the 2016 Pearl Harbor 75th Anniversary Memorial Parade and hosting the 105th birthday celebration for WWII veteran Ray Chavez.
 Scalia met the 104-year-old Chavez on the USS Missouri in December 2016 when he hosted an event to commemorate the 75th Anniversary of Pearl Harbor (which included the governors of Hawaii and Arizona).
 After the event Scalia, 9/11 firefighter Joe Torrillo, and patriotic rocker Jeff Senour came up with the ultimate honor for Chavez.
 On March 11, 2017, more than 600 people were treated to a patriotic concert in Chavez' honor, as the oldest living Pearl Harbor veteran was showered with presents, a four-foot cake, letters from one sitting and four past U.S. Presidents, and an outpouring of love and national media attention.

 In a 2017 interview on Good Day New York, Scalia talked about his multiple tours to Mosul for humanitarian missions.